avroj1t/biosimulations/README.md

 - Lotka-Volterra Predator-Prey Dynamics
 - SARS-CoV-2 Spread Using SIR Models and RK4 Method

+- Mathematical Modelling in Ecological Systems
+  -Hardy and Weinberg Model
+  -One Locus Selection

 These simulations serve as educational resources for understanding complex biological systems through computational approaches.

 ## Notebooks Included